MaksimPikovskiy/language-classifier/WriteUp.md

 * `tree.oj` which is the best model trained under Decision Tree.

 Both models were generated using the `main_train.dat` file.
 This is the file of either English or Dutch with corresponding labels.
 It was provided by Jake Waclawski.
+The original train data file contained 1000 English and 1000 Dutch examples.

 #### Example Training/Testing Files <a name="example"></a>
 The original training data file, provided by Jake Waclawski, was split using a 70%-30% rule of databases.
 That is,